 f.
-Co-Mentor/Co-Sponsor
+Co-Mentor

 A joint mentor of an AHA Predoctoral or Postdoctoral Fellowship applicant has the same responsibilities described above for the primary mentor.
 Since the co-mentor is an optional third party, the applicant must add co-mentor section to the Third-Party section.
 The primary mentor should work with the co-mentor to obtain content for the required documents.
-View the Sponsor/Mentor Information Page.
+View the Mentor/Sponsor Information Page.

 g.
-Referent/Referee
+Referee/Referent

-A referent is an individual familiar with the applicant's scientific interests and abilities.
-Letters should be composed by the Referent and should not originate from the applicant.
-Any appearance of substantially similar language in reference letters will be factored into the score for the Sponsor and Environment, which will impact the overall score.
+A referee is an individual familiar with the applicant's scientific interests and abilities.
+Letters should be composed by the Referee and should not originate from the applicant.
+Any appearance of substantially similar language in reference letters will be factored into the score for the Mentor and Environment, which will impact the overall score.

-A collaborator, consultant or sponsor contributing to an application that requires reference letters may not serve as a referent.
-Please visit the Referent Information Page for information about the referent upload process and to download a template of the Reference Report form (DOC).
+A collaborator, consultant, department head or mentor contributing to an application that requires reference letters may not serve as a referee.
+Please visit the Reference Information Page for information about the referee upload process and to download a template of the Reference Report form (DOC).